 - Reduce cognitive workload

 - Expedite user input into product design and post-implementation feedback

 The AMA partnered with MedStar Health's National Center for Human Factors in Healthcare to develop an evaluation framework on the usability of EHRs.
 See how 20 common EHRs fared in the evaluation.

-Knowing the impact that EHRs can have on patient safety, the AMA, MedStar Health's National Center for Human Factors in Healthcare, and The Pew Charitable Trusts created a framework with more rigorous test cases to support physicians and practices in ensuring their products work as intended pre and post implementation.
+Knowing the impact that EHRs can have on patient safety, the AMA, MedStar Health's National Center for Human Factors in Healthcare, and The Pew Charitable Trusts created a framework (PDF) with more rigorous test cases to support physicians and practices in ensuring their products work as intended pre and post implementation.